 6 Steps to safe electric vehicle shipping

-- 1. Be prepared for extra expense: Shipping your electric or hybrid vehicle will be a heavier and more care-intensive job no matter the size of the vehicle.
-This is due to the onboard battery’s weight and the added bulk of the charger, inverter, and, to a lesser degree, the motor.
-Weight is a primary factor in auto transport bills, so don’t be too surprised if your delivery costs a bit more.
+1. Be prepared for extra expense: Shipping your electric or hybrid vehicle will be a heavier and more care-intensive job no matter the size of the vehicle.
+This is due to the onboard battery’s weight.
+It is also due to the added bulk of the charger, inverter, and, to a lesser degree, the motor.
+Weight is a primary factor in auto transport bills.
+Therefore, don’t be too surprised if your delivery costs a bit more.

-- 2. Charge the battery: The beauty of a sufficiently charged battery is that it won’t make it any heavier!
-Shipping your car will involve at least some kind of trip after it reaches the drop-off point, which may be the auto carrier bringing it to you or self-driving it away from a pickup terminal.
-It is essential to have enough juice in the battery for this last leg of the journey, so discuss with your carrier how far the car will have to drive after drop-off.
+2. Charge the battery: The beauty of a sufficiently charged battery is that it won’t make it any heavier!
+Shipping your car will involve at least some kind of trip after it reaches the drop-off point.
+This may be the auto carrier bringing it to you or self-driving it away from a pickup terminal.
+It is essential to have enough juice in the battery for this last leg of the journey.
+Therefore, discuss with your carrier how far the car will have to drive after drop-off.

-- 3. Contact an electric car mechanic pre-ship: Have a pro give your vehicle the once over before it ships — this is always best practice.
-It takes a little more effort with an electric/hybrid model, meaning owners may have to do a bit more research before choosing a mechanic.
-You will be glad you did because a healthy car in transit is better than a compromised one where issues may be exacerbated.
+3. Contact an electric car mechanic pre-ship: Have a pro give your vehicle the once over before it ships — this is always best practice.
+It takes a little more effort with an electric/hybrid model.
+This is because owners may have to do more research before choosing a mechanic.
+You’ll be glad you did because a healthy car in transit is better than a compromised one with exacerbated issues.

-- 4. Prep properly for transport: Almost all the golden rules for shipping a standard vehicle apply when preparing an electric or hybrid for transport.
-The significant differences are keeping the battery sufficiently (but not overly) charged and only dealing with mechanics and auto carriers who are well-versed in electric and hybrid vehicles.
+4. Prep properly for transport: Almost all the golden rules for shipping a standard vehicle apply when preparing an electric or hybrid for transport.
+The significant difference is keeping the battery sufficiently (but not overly) charged.
+Also, make sure you’re only dealing with mechanics and auto carriers who are well-versed in electric and hybrid vehicles.

 Let the Mercury team take care of your electric vehicle shipping

-Electric and hybrid vehicles need transportation like every other car, and they will need it much more often in the coming years.
+Electric and hybrid vehicles need transportation like every other car.
+Also, they will need it much more often in the coming years.
 Owners need to know their investment is being handled with care and awareness while it’s out of their hands.
 Mercury Auto Transport is a nationwide, full-service auto shipping company that connects buyers with reliable vehicle carriers anywhere in the country.

-We can help you find companies from our list of FMSCA-licensed and insured carriers with experience in electric vehicle shipping, so you can gain peace of mind.
+We can help you find companies from our list of FMSCA-licensed and insured carriers with experience in electric vehicle shipping.
+This is so that you can gain peace of mind.
 We guarantee the price you’ll see on the service agreement with no hidden fees or charges.
 Our process is transparent and trustworthy, and we’re always working to get you the best deal.
 Call us today for a quote!